guy-stapleton/learning-php-mysql-js/learnings.md

 - What multiple iterators in one for loop!
 Madness!
 - With loops, you break out of nested operations by using break with a number e.g. break 2;
 - casting a value (override the namture of type coercion)
+- Using the fucntion_exits to test if function is available
 ## Learnings

 ## Mistakes